merima98/Node.js-exercises/README.md

 ### Phase 15 :: Working with MongoDB

+- Make sure to do next steps while working with MongoDB:

+  - Create an account at mongoDB/Cloud/Atlas at: https://www.mongodb.com/cloud/atlas
+  - Create new *user*
+  - Add IP Address
+  - Create a cluster
+  - Download MongoBD Compass for required OS

 - To work with MongoDB you need to write *"npm install -save mongodb"* in the terminal